 Song Machine Season 2 is expected to come out in 2021.

-Graham Coxon left Blur during the recording of Think Tank and returned to training in 2015, when they recorded The Magic Whip album.
+Graham Coxon left Blur during the recording of the album Think Tank.
+He returned to the band in 2015, when they recorded the album The Magic Whip.

 - 1998: The Sky Is Too High